dijiagberien/dijiagberien/README.md

 - 👋 Hi, I'm Diji :smiley:.
-- Analytics and Development is the goal.
+- I enjoy everything that has to do with data - data architecture, data engineering, and data science.